-The DHS Office of Client Advocacy (OCA) is responsible for the operation of the grievance system.
+The Oklahoma Department of Human Services Office of Client Advocacy (DHS/OCA) is responsible for the operation of the grievance system.

 c.
 Description of System.
 Describe the grievance/complaint system, including: (a) the types of grievances/complaints that participants may register; (b) the process and timelines for addressing grievances/complaints; and, (c) the mechanisms that are used to resolve grievances/complaints.
 State laws, regulations, and policies referenced in the description are available to CMS upon request through the Medicaid agency or the operating agency (if applicable).